 Depending on whether you've configured an apex domain, a subdomain, or a wildcard domain, you will be presented with different instructions.
 Follow them, and your Domain will successfully start resolving to your Project's Production Deployment afterwards.

 It is recommended to use a DNS Record for configuring your Domain at first, as shown on the dashboard.

 The "Nameservers" option might provide long-term performance and reliability benefits, but requires that you use Vercel for managing your DNS Records.
 In turn, if you select this option, you will have to move your existing DNS Records over to Vercel.
 It is therefore recommended to make this change at a later point in time – not now.

-Continue getting started on Vercel:
+Continue getting started with Vercel: